Carolyn Grawi, MSW, LMSW, ACSW, ACACis our tireless and energetic advocate, as Vice President, Chief Programs Officer.

 • The University of Michigan graduate School of Social Work

-As well, she teaches three social workers’ continuing education courses at Washtenaw Community College.
+As well, she teaches at the University of Michigan School of Social Work and has taughtthree social workers’ continuing education courses at Washtenaw Community College.

 Ms. Grawi has also been a contributing writer for: